tomhuhges/everything-burrito/README.md

 # learning js

-this is a syllabus of everything i either used or didnt use to learn front end js to a decent level. it's based on a hellish trello board i kept that rapidly grew out of my control. i've rated everything from 1-5 burritos (🌯) depending on the skill level required to understand the concepts.
+this is a syllabus of everything i either used or didnt use to learn front end js to a decent level. it's based on a hellish trello board i kept that rapidly grew out of my control.

+i've rated everything from 1-5 burritos (🌯) depending on the skill level required to understand the concepts. i've also treated ES6 as something that should be used from the start, rather than an additional chapter.

 ### contents

 1. the basics
-	1. values (booleans, numbers, strings) and operators
-	2. other values (null, undefined, NaN)
-	3. arrays
-	4. functions
-	5. objects
-	1. if, else if, else
-	2. for
-	3. while
-	4. do-while
 2. in built methods & objects
 	1. number methods
 	2. string methods